 Add in the vege meat, bell pepper, salt, and pepper.
 Mix and season according to your taste:

-Add pechay or cabbage then cover to cook for 3 to 4 minutes.
-Do not mix:
+Add a bunch of pechay or cabbage then cover to simmer for 3 to 4 minutes.
+Do not stir:

-Here it is!
-Vegan Pochero with all the lively colors from the vegetables.
+Here it is with all the lively colors from the vegetables.
 This is such a nutritious and healthy treat!

-Serve this Vegan Pochero with steamed rice or quinoa 🙂 I am sure you will love the taste of the Pochero soup.
+Serve it with steamed brown rice or quinoa.
+I am sure you will love the taste of this Filipino soup!

 Vegan Pochero